Dex Hamilton: Alien Entomologist

 Dex Hamilton: Alien Entomologist is a children's animated television series, which is an international co-production between March Entertainment in Canada and SLR Productions in Australia.

-Series synopsis
+Plot

 It is the year 3000.
-Dex Hamilton, a young entomologist and wildlife explorer is called into action when alien insects crawling through the galaxy create a dangerous rift between man and nature.
+Dex Hamilton, a young entomologist and wildlife explorer is called into action when insect-like aliens crawling through the galaxy create a dangerous rift between man and nature.
 Accompanied by his team of scientists, Zap Monogan, Jenny 10 and Tung "the fantastic frog boy", Dex sets out to observe and capture these strange specimens.

 Meanwhile, a villain is genetically modifying super bugs to destroy all worlds.

-It is currently unknown whether there will be a follow-up season.